 Introduction | Bumpy and Nerve-Straining Start - After a Long Wait | The First, Preliminary Version of the Unistellar App and Version 1.0 | iPhone, iPad, ... | Finish of Telescope, Tripod and Backpack | Automatic Alignment (Autonomous Field Detection), Tracking, GoTo | Focusing | Collimation | eVscope and Sky Quality | Where Are the eVscope Photos Quality-Wise? | What Can I Do with the eVscope? | What Does the "eVscope Experience" Mean to Me? | Final Words | Wish List | Links

-On this page, I consolidate my first conclusions (May 5, 2020) on my electronic 4,5" Newton telescope Unistellar eVscope (I took part in a Kickstarter campaign in mid-November 2017; it arrived on January 27, 2020).
+On this page, I consolidate my first conclusions (May 5, 2020; app version 1.0 and lower) on my electronic 4,5" Newton telescope Unistellar eVscope (I took part in a Kickstarter campaign in mid-November 2017; it arrived on January 27, 2020).
 Possibly, this page useful for others who want to acquire the eVscope as well...

 In November 2017, when reading the "Abenteuer Astronomie (Adventure Astronomy)" newsletter, I learned about the Unistellar eVscope for the first time.
 For a few weeks already, a Kickstarter campaign was running on this new kind of telescope , which can be assigned to "electronically augmented astronomy" (EAA), and I also supported this project (it ended up with more than 2100 supporters and more than $ 2 million in cash by November 24, 2017).
 Regrettably, I was already far too late to get hold of one of the two cheap offers.
 My eVscope arrived at my home at the end of January 2020.